-do not give paracetamol to a child under 2 months do not give ibuprofen to a child under 3 months, weighs under 5kg, has chickenpox, or is dehydrated do not give ibuprofen to children with asthma or chickenpox, unless it has been recommended by a doctor Urgent advice: Call 111 or your GP surgery now if your child:
+do not give paracetamol to a child under 2 months do not give ibuprofen to a child who is under 3 months, weighs under 5kg, has chickenpox, or is dehydrated do not give ibuprofen to children with asthma unless it's been recommended by a doctor Urgent advice: Call 111 or your GP surgery now if your child:

 - is under 3 months old and has a temperature of 38C or higher, or you think they have a high temperature

 - is 3 to 6 months old and has a temperature of 39C or higher, or you think they have a high temperature

 - has other signs of illness, such as a rash, as well as a high temperature